advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 Clone the project repository:

-bash
 git clone https://github.com/advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/tree/main

-cd root
+- cd root
-cd client
+- cd client

 to run the backend : npm start
 ### How To Use